History of hypertext: Hypertext and the World Wide Web

 In 1992, Lynx was born as an early Internet web browser.
 Its ability to provide hypertext links within documents that could reach into documents anywhere on the Internet began the creation of the Web on the Internet.

 Early in 1993, the National Center for Supercomputing Applications (NCSA) at the University of Illinois released the first version of their Mosaic web browser to supplement the two existing web browsers: one that ran only on NeXTSTEP and one that was only minimally user-friendly.
 Because it could display and link graphics as well as text, Mosaic quickly became the replacement for Lynx.
 Mosaic ran in the X Window System environment, which was then popular in the research community, and offered usable window-based interactions.
 It allowed images as well as text to anchor hypertext links.
 It also incorporated other protocols intended to coordinate information across the Internet, such as Gopher.

-After the release of web browsers for both the PC and Macintosh environments, traffic on the World Wide Web quickly exploded from only 500 known web servers in 1993 to over 10,000 in 1994.
-Thus, all earlier hypertext systems were overshadowed by the success of the Web, even though it originally lacked many features of those earlier systems, such as an easy way to edit what you were reading, typed links, backlinks, transclusion, and source tracking.
+After the release of web browsers for both the PC and Macintosh environments, traffic on the World Wide Web quickly exploded from 500 known web servers in 1993 to over 10,000 in 1994.
+Thus, earlier hypertext systems were overshadowed by the success of the Web, even though it lacked many features of those earlier systems, such as an easy way to edit what you were reading, typed links, backlinks, transclusion, and source tracking.

-In 1995, Ward Cunningham made the first wiki available, making the Web more hypertextual by adding easy editing, and (within a single wiki) backlinks and limited source tracking.
-It also added the innovation of making it possible to link to pages that did not yet exist.
-Wiki developers continue to implement novel features as well as those developed or imagined in the early explorations of hypertext but not included in the original web.
+In 1995, Ward Cunningham made the first wiki, adding easy editing, backlinks and source tracking to WWW transport.